Children's Hospital is part of the UPMC family.

 As a tool for newborn nurseries, we have provided the following educational materials as a guide in the development of your program:

-If you would like to learn more about partnering with Children's Hospital of Pittsburgh of UPMC for pulse oximetry screening and echocardiography consultation, please contact Amy Cashdollar by phone at 412-692-5411.
+If you would like to learn more about partnering with UPMC Children's Hospital for pulse oximetry screening and echocardiography consultation, please contact Amy Cashdollar by phone at 412-692-5411.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is:

 One Children’s Hospital Way

 Pittsburgh, PA 15224

 In addition to the main hospital, Children's has many convenient locations in other neighborhoods throughout the greater Pittsburgh region.

 With myCHP, you can request appointments, review test results, and more.